 So that leaves the possibility that a lower expected return might be driving the increase in asset prices during a boom.
 The lower expected return could reflect a combination of lower alternative investment returns, say as measured by the general level of real interest rates, and/or a lower risk premium on the asset in question.
 As in the case of dividend growth, the evidence on expected future real interest rates driving asset prices is negative.
-Equity dividend-to-price ratios are generally not correlated with future changes in real interest rates.8
+Equity dividend-to-price ratios are generally not correlated with future changes in real interest rates (Campbell and Shiller 1988).

 Thus, expectations of future dividends or real interest rates fail to explain asset price movements.
 Given that, standard approaches ascribe much of the variation in asset prices to movements in the discount factor used to compute the present value of future dividends.
-This is the logic of Sherlock Holmes, who said that, "when you have eliminated the impossible, whatever remains, however improbable, must be the truth."9 Time variation in the discount factor is the only remaining rational explanation.
+This is the logic of Sherlock Holmes in Arthur Conan Doyle's The Sign of the Four (1890), who said that, "when you have eliminated the impossible, whatever remains, however improbable, must be the truth."
+Time variation in the discount factor is the only remaining rational explanation.
 However, on their own, you can't really judge whether movements in the discount factor are reasonable.
 After all, they are simply defined as the residual component of an identity implied by the theory.
-In this regard, the discount factor is akin to total factor productivity, which Moses Abramovitz famously described as "a measure of our ignorance."10
+In this regard, the discount factor is akin to total factor productivity, which Moses Abramovitz (1956) famously described as "a measure of our ignorance."

-Moreover, the explanation that the discount factor is the main driver of movements in the price-to-dividend ratio has potentially falsifiable implications.
-In particular, it says that when the price-to-dividend ratio is high, rational investors should expect a relatively low rate of return on the asset.
-When valuations are low, rational expected returns should be high.11 For example, if rational investors discount future dividends by less, perhaps owing to a reduction in risk
+Moreover, the explanation that the discount factor is the main driver of movements in the price-todividend ratio has potentially falsifiable implications.
+In particular, it says that when the price-todividend ratio is high, rational investors should expect a relatively low rate of return on the asset.
+When valuations are low, rational expected returns should be high (Greenwood and Shleifer 2013).
+For example, if rational investors discount future dividends by less, perhaps owing to a reduction in risk aversion, then the price-to-dividend ratio rises and we see a boom in the asset price.
+And the expected future rate of return on the now higher-priced asset will be correspondingly lower.